 I have learned through the Costco Connection magazine that they use the Dickinson variety of pumpkin.
 This variety of pumpkin has a more assertive pumpkin flavor and a texture more suitable for baking.
 This is certainly another secret to the ultimate Costco pumpkin pie.

 If you’re at a loss for finding Dickinson pumpkin, don’t despair.
 Libby’s uses a Dickinson variety in their pumpkin purée.
-If your feeling especially adventurous and have the forethought to plan well in advance, you can plant your own Dickinson pumpkins.
+If you are feeling especially adventurous and have the forethought to plan well in advance, you can plant your own Dickinson pumpkins.

 Why You Should Pre-Bake the Pie Crust: